zenfulfillment/zenrush-wp-plugin/README.md

 1. Extract the archive and move the `zenrush` folder into your plugin directory in `/wp-content/plugins`.
 2. Go into your store admin backend and active the Plugin on the plugin page.

+## TODO

+- [ ] Implement the Zenrush Updater Class to support automatic updates in store installations from github, on new releases.